-2.6 Electronics
+2.5 Electronics

 The SPI electronics is divided into the Digital Front End Electronics (DFEE) and the Data Processing Electronics (DPE).
-The DFEE is in charge of the real time acquisition, assembly, time tagging and synchronization of the various signals from the SPI front end (detector electronics, PSD, ACS, etc).
-The DFEE subdivides the events into classes depending on their origin in the instrument and handles overall event energies and system monitoring statistics (dead time, signal counts, etc).
-Detected events are time tagged with a 20 MHz local clock, which provides the timing resolution.
+The DFEE are in charge of the real-time acquisition, assembly, time-tagging and synchronization of the various signals from the SPI front end (detector electronics, PSD, ACS, etc).
+The DFEE subdivide the events into classes depending on their origin in the instrument and handle overall event energies and system monitoring statistics (dead time, signal counts, etc).
+Detected events are time-tagged with a 20 MHz local clock, which provides the timing resolution.
 The reset (timing reference) is done with the 8 Hz satellite clock.
 The statistics are passed on to the DPE every second.
-The DPE is part of the On Board Data Handling (OBDH) unit.
-It provides the tele-command and telemetry interfaces to the instrument and it the environment for the instrument dedicated software (Instrument Application Software, IASW).
+The DPE are part of the On-Board Data Handling (OBDH) unit.
+It provides the telecommand and telemetry interfaces to the instrument and the environment for the instrument dedicated software (Instrument Application Software, IASW).